hrvg/ucd-eflow/dimensionless-hydrograph/README.md

 ## About

 This tool plots a dimensionless hydrograph of input flow timeseries data.
 The plot includes color-coded lines for the 90th, 75th, 50th, 25th, and 10th percentiles , and the maximum and minimum annual flow of the input data.
-The data is organized and processed by water year, which is defined by the user and can be any start date within the calendar year.
+The data is organized and processed by a user-defined water year.

 ## Input Data Requirements
 Enter your timeseries data in csv format, with the date in column 1 and flow in column 2: